Orkonstantin/Nike-Shoes-Ecommerce-Admin/README.md

-# Ecommerce Admin Panel
+# Nike Shoes E-commerce Admin Panel

 This is a Next.js project for an ecommerce admin panel.
 It provides a user interface for managing products, orders, and categories.

 ## Project Description

 The Ecommerce Admin Panel is designed to simplify the management of an ecommerce website.
 It offers a user-friendly interface for managing products, orders, and categories.
 This project is ideal for ecommerce store owners, administrators, and developers who want to streamline their backend operations.

 ## Features

-- Product Management: Add, update, and delete products.
+- Product Management: Add, update, and delete products using the intuitive product management interface.
-- Order Management: View and manage customer orders.
+- Order Management: View and manage customer orders, including order details and status updates.
-- Category Management: Create and manage product categories.
+- Category Management: Create and manage product categories to organize your inventory effectively.

 ## Installation and Setup Instructions